Mosca42/WorldProtector/README.md

 - spawning-monsters: prevents spawning of monsters
 - spawning-animal: prevents spawning of animals
 - spawning-irongolem: prevents spawning of iron golems
-- spawning-exp: prevents spawning of exp orbs completely
+- spawning-xp: prevents spawning of xp orbs completely
 - use: prevents players to interact with most blocks like buttons, fences, doors, etc.
 - use-bonemeal: prevents players from using bone meal
 - access-container: prevents players from accessing most containers
 - access-enderchest: prevents players from accessing their ender chest
 - enderpearl-from: prevents ender pearl teleportation out of a region
 - enderpearl-to: prevents ender pearl teleportation to a region
 - enderman-teleport-from: prevents enderman from teleporting out of a region